emenendez/gpxutils/README.md

 gpxpull
 -------

-Pull files from modern Garmin GPSes, clean, and split.
+Pull files from GPSes, clean, and split.
 On Windows, with the help of the [USB Drive Letter Manager](http://www.uwe-sieber.de/usbdlm_e.html), gpxpull can automatically download and clean GPX files from a USB-connected Garmin GPS.

 Usage
 -----